cpruitt/gol-embryo-pod/readme.md

 This is probably **not** the most straightforward implementation of the game, but is a study that tries to address some questions / limitations:

 * How can the game be implemented in a way that is truly infinite?
-* The organisms should not need the world to tell them their environment.
+* The organisms should not need the world to tell them about their environment.
 * The implementation should use a very strong metaphor.
 * Arrays can not be used.
 (One of the code retreat challenges).
 * Bonus Challenge: Short Methods (8 lines or less)